coffeespice/FooocusGallery/README.md

 - **Fooocus Logs Based:** All the data and images are extracted directory from Fooocus Outputs directory
 - **Prompt Search:** Filter generated images by prompts
 - **Fast...
 Enough:** Fooocus Gallery was tested with 17k+ images, running smooth after the logs index
-- **Re-Index:** changes on log.html are detected an re-indexed time to time
+- **Re-Index:** changes on log.html are detected and re-indexed time to time
 - **Docker Image:** coffeespice/fooocus_gallery

 ## How to run